brandur/sorg/content/passages-drafts/001-portland.md

 In 2010 Satoshi Nakamoto, the creator of Bitcoin, added a 1 MB limit on Bitcoin's blocksize to protect the network from attackers sending large fake blocks.
-This had the unfortunate side effect of limiting the Bitcoin network to seven transactions per second in theory, but with the real number closer to 2.3 transactions.
+This had the side effect of limiting the network to seven transactions per second in theory, but with the real number closer to 2.3 transactions per second.
 As Bitcoin's popularity has increased, the limit has become a serious problem because there's far more demand than capacity.
 Whereas previously the fee to settle a transaction may have been only a few cents, its since climbed to as high as $5, and with transactions taking days to be confirmed.
 Small and timely purchases are effectively impossible.

 The debate on how to solve the problem has been raging heatedly for years.
 Originally more radical solutions were